-the behavior of the projected gradient descent algorithm on such problems.
+The main goal of this paper is to analyze how the quality of the obtained solutions evolves in ONO settings where the global solution changes slowly over time.
+To this end, we first develop mathematical tools for characterizing the landscape of constrained nonconvex optimization problems and analyze the behavior of the projected gradient descent algorithm on such problems.
 There are many conditions in the literature that guarantee linear convergence of local search algorithms.
-In the unconstrained case when $\mathbb{S} = \mathbb{R}^n$ , the Polyak-Łojasiewicz (PL) condition has been proven to be weaker than other common assumptions (such as strong convexity, essential strong convexity, weak convexity, and restricted secant inequality) that guarantee linear convergence [23].
+In the unconstrained case when $\mathbb{S} = \mathbb{R}^n$, the Polyak-Łojasiewicz (PL) condition has been proven to be weaker than other common assumptions (such as strong convexity, essential strong convexity, weak convexity, and restricted secant inequality) that guarantee linear convergence [27].
 Despite its favorable characteristics, requiring that a function satisfy the PL condition still significantly restricts the type of nonconvex functions that one can study.
-For instance, functions satisfying the PL condition cannot have local minima that are not globally optimal.
+For instance, functions satisfying the PL condition cannot have local minima which are not globally optimal.

-We leverage the generalization of the PL condition for constrained optimization, called the proximal-PL condition (originally proposed in [23]), to study dynamic regret minimization in a non-convex setting.
+We leverage the generalization of the PL condition for constrained optimization, called the proximal-PL condition (originally proposed in [27]), to study dynamic regret minimization in a nonconvex setting.
 The first contribution of this paper is to establish a target set for each time instance with the property that once the algorithm finds a point in the corresponding target set at a given time, the global minimizers of future problems can be found efficiently.
 These timevarying target sets are defined with respect to the proximal-PL condition and the global solution.
 We show several important properties of these sets, including linear convergence to the global minimizer and quadratic growth.

 The design and regret analysis of two online algorithms constitute the second contribution of this paper.
-Specifically, we equip local search algorithms with memory and random exploration and establish dynamic regret bounds for each algorithm in terms of the path length of the optimal decision sequence, when the difference between consecutive points in this sequence is bounded appropriately.
+Specifically, we equip local search algorithms with memory, random exploration, and multiple gradient queries and establish dynamic regret bounds for each algorithm in terms of the path length and squared path length of the optimal decision sequence, when the difference between consecutive points in this sequence is bounded appropriately.
 The first algorithm assumes that the decision maker has some prior knowledge about the initial function and can start at a point that is within its target set.
 This algorithm ensures bounded dynamic regret by producing decisions which track the time-varying target sets.
 The second algorithm obviates this initial condition assumption by using random exploration.
 In this case, dynamic regret depends on when the decision maker first finds a point within the corresponding target set, as after that time all decisions will track the time-varying target sets.
 Therefore, the relative volume of the time-varying target sets with respect to the entire feasible domain-a measure of how favorable the loss function landscape is-influences the likelihood that the dynamic regret will be small.
-In particular, a single lowcomplexity problem in the sequence can have a large influence on the outcomes.
+In particular, a single low-complexity problem in the sequence can have a large influence on the outcomes.